jacobkoziej/dotfiles/README.md

 * [Alacritty] - cross-platform, GPU-accelerated terminal emulator
 * [bat] - a cat(1) clone with wings
+* [browsh] - a fully-modern text-based browser, rendering to TTY and browsers
 * [bspwm] - tiling window manager based on binary space partitioning
 * [makepkg] - script to automate the building of pacman packages
 * [Neofetch] - command-line system information tool